acancell-redhat/onlineboutique-micro-ppc64le/README.md

 ## CREDITS

+I initially developed this project for https://github.com/acancell-redhat-talks/ibm_txc_24_rome.

-This project was adapted from _https://github.com/go-micro/demo_ (which is itself based on the upstream _https://github.com/GoogleCloudPlatform/microservices-demo_).
+It was adapted from _https://github.com/go-micro/demo_ (which is itself based on the upstream _https://github.com/GoogleCloudPlatform/microservices-demo_).
 A copy of the original files can be also found here in the folder _onlineboutique-micro_ORIGINAL_

 ## PORT TO _PPC64LE_